Skip to article frontmatterSkip to article content

 Journalism

-Until 2014, I worked as an editor for various Open Source and Software magazines (in German).
-Since then, I have been an author writing occasionally about Open Source Software, Large Language Models and Artificial Intelligence, and other (mostly) technology-related topics.
+For more than two decades, I have been an author and editor writing about Open Source Software, Large Language Models and Artificial Intelligence, and other (mostly) technology-related topics.